On-Line-Education/vpn-lab/readme.md

 --
 For developing run in the terminal <code>npm run dev</code>.
 It will report errors and logs for backend and frontend.
 Remember to set correct api url in client/config.js

+<b>Using in docker is highly recommended</b>
+You can use prepared docker-compose files for setting up dev env in docker.

+Remember to fill your data to <code>.env</code> file (make a copy of <code>.env.example</code> and edit it)

 Testing VPN Docker
 --
 Testing docker container command: <code>docker run -d --cap-add NET_ADMIN -p 500:500/udp -p 4500:4500/udp -p 1701:1701/tcp -p 1194:1194/udp -p 5555:5555/tcp -e SPW='!@#$%^&*' siomiz/softethervpn</code>

+Use this if you are not using prepared docker-compose files.

 Install
 --
+I highly recommend you to use one of prepared docker-compose files.
+If you want to do it withour docker, then follow steps below:

 To setup this project on your local env, you will need:
 - Softether VPN
 - MySQL database